hessashamnad/Final-Project---Data-scince/README.md

 ## Results
-The results of the blog will be found [here] (https://medium.com/@hessa.shamnad/churn-up-with-sparkify-78369f1c6d6f)
+The results of the blog will be found (https://medium.com/@hessa.shamnad/churn-up-with-sparkify-78369f1c6d6f)